Ian-Marcel-Castrejon-Cuevas/TITAN/README.md

     ```

 4.  **Configure backend environment variables**:
-    Refer to the backend's documentation or create a `.env` file in the `cadnux-backend` directory for necessary configurations.
+    Refer to the backend's documentation or create a `.env` file in the `TITAN-backend` directory for necessary configurations.

 ### Running the Application

 1.  **Start the backend server**:
-    *   Navigate to the `cadnux-backend` directory.
+    *   Navigate to the `TITAN-backend` directory.
     *   Ensure your virtual environment is activated.
     *   Run the backend application:
         ```bash